saitaiky/notebook/docs/docs/software-development/system-design/ui-rendering.md

 ## Comparison Table

+- Key Points of Comparison
+    - **Page Serve/Render Time**: CSR is faster than SSR after initial load but requires more client resources.
+SSR has higher initial load time but benefits SEO.
+    - **Content Freshness**: ISR has a slight lag in content freshness compared to SSR, but it's more efficient than SSG.
+    - **Resource Usage**: Static servers for SSG and ISR generally consume fewer resources than app servers needed for CSR and SSR.
+- When to use which
+    - **CSR** and **SSR**: Ideal for applications with dynamic interactions.
+CSR suits highly interactive UIs, while SSR benefits SEO and dynamic content needs.
+    - **SSG** and **ISR**: Best for content-heavy sites.
+SSG is efficient for static content, while ISR provides a balance between static efficiency and content freshness.

 | Metric                    | CSR                           | SSR                       | SSG                        | ISR                         |
 |---------------------------|-------------------------------|---------------------------|----------------------------|-----------------------------|
 | **Build Time**            | N/A                           | N/A                       | High                       | Moderate                    |